ppokhrel1/multiple_lambdas_optimization/README.md

 **Authors**: Pujan Pokhrel, Austin Schmidt, Elias Ioup, Mahdi Abdelguerfi

 This repository contains code for optimizing multiple lambda values across various scenarios, focusing on applications such as data assimilation, expert routing, and large-scale optimization problems.
 The goal is to improve computational efficiency and accuracy in environmental, logistics, and related scientific tasks.

-Our framework is designed for large-scale scientific and logistical applications where combining information from heterogeneous modalities (e.g., sensor networks, numerical models, expert systems) is critical to accuracy and decision-making.
+The framework supports rigorous constraint satisfaction, scalable integration, and automatic tuning of source reliability.
+It is designed for large-scale scientific and logistical applications where combining information from heterogeneous modalities (e.g., sensor networks, numerical models, expert systems) is critical to accuracy and decision-making.

 We propose a flexible and scalable architecture that performs: